Our 2024 2nd Quarter Beneficiary is:

 Lubee is the global leader in fruit bat care, husbandry, and medical management.

 Located in Gainesville, Florida, Lubee is home to over 150 bats from 12 different species, some of which are endangered or near threatened.
 These bats spend their days playing, socializing, and interacting with their roost mates.
 As a USDA registered and AZA certified related zoological institution, Lubee ensures that the animals and facilities are maintained to the highest ethical standards.
-Learn more about their current residents and watch their live bat cams, here
+Learn more about their current residents and watch their live bat cams, here!

 Working with a team of conservation scientists, educators and zoological professionals around the world, Lubee has addressed diverse threats faced by endangered species.
 Field projects have been conducted in 25 countries and our education programs continue to inform the public about the critical relationship between bats, ecosystems and human health.
 With a focus on children and community engagement, our education programs in FL continue to reach over 30,000 people annually.
 Projects have included empowerment of women's groups, job creation, forest protection, and construction of schools in areas of critical need.